 CCPL Zoom Webinar Book Talk:

-Sida Liu, Associate Professor of Sociology, University of Toronto
+Jean Hong, Associate Professor of Political Science, University of Michigan

 This webinar is organized by the Centre for Comparative and Public Law, HKU and will be held via Zoom Meeting.
 Prior registration is required.
 For inquiries, please email Phoenix To at .